mgoelzer/sretrieve-client/README.md

 * The protocol `/fil-retrieve/0.0.1` is not well defined yet.
 Needs to use the FIL payment channels flow.
 * Not able to run in browser right now due to CLI dependency, but this is an easy fix

+### Install

+1. Clone this repo, and `cd` into it

+2. `npm install`

+3.  node rc.js --help     # Informational

+4.  node rc.js -p 10333

+5.  (follow the instructions in HOWTO_RUN to bring up additional nodes)